 The tools used range from simple hand-held stopwatches to complex electronic timing systems that can accurately measure to the nearest thousandth of a second.

 To acquire a Trainee Timekeeper licence you simply need to complete the MSA’s New Officials Registration form and return it by post to the MSA Licensing Department, having ticked the Timekeeper Trainee box.

 You will then be sent a Trainee Licence and an introductory pack with the Training Module.

 The Clerk of the Course is the person in overall charge of an event.
 For some events, such as Autotests, no licence is required although experience and a good understanding of the rules is needed.
 For circuit racing, speed (sprint and hillclimb) events and stage rallies, a licence is required after a modular training programme has been completed.
 Find out more by clicking here.

 Attendance at Training Days and Seminars is an integral part of being a motor sport official.
-All Motorsport UK-supported training days are detailed on the training page (http://manxautosports.org/staging/training/).
+All MSA-supported training days are detailed on the training page (insert link to training page).